andykee/lentil/docs/user_guide/image_sensors.rst

 Image Sensors
 *************
-Lentil does not provide an end-to-end detector modeling capability, but instead provides a :ref:`collection of functions<api-detector>` to help model image sensors and represent some of the more commonly encountered noise sources.
+Lentil does not provide an end-to-end detector modeling capability, but instead provides a collection of functions in the :ref:`detector module<api-detector>` to help model image sensors and represent some of the more commonly encountered noise sources.

 Basic Signal Flow
 =================